deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 ## Import Dashboard

-Click to enter the newly added DeepFlow Data source, switch to the `Dashboards` page, and click `Import` on the dashboard to import the dashboard.
+Click to enter the newly added DeepFlow Data source, switch to the `Dashboards` page, and click `Import` on the dashboard to import it.